 - Leave the hair mask on for about 10 to 25 minutes.
 Don’t leave it on for longer, though as the hair mask will dry up and stick to your hair, which will make it hard to wash off.

 - When the time is up, show your hair under tepid running water and use your fingers to effectively wash off the mask.
 You will need to rinse thoroughly to get rid of the mask completely and remain with clean hair.
-At this point, you can even use sulphate-free shampoo to clean your hair.
+At this point, you can even use natural sulphate-free shampoo to wash your hair.

 - Once your hair is squeaky clean, wring to remove excess water and wrap it up in a fluffy towel.